robin2405/CreativeForums/README.md

 If you use this engine you agree to the license (look at the license.md for more information)

 ###Current Version
-The current version is Alpha V0.0.2
+The current version is Alpha V0.0.3

-This build is not recommended for usage it's just a build to let you see the codes because the project is still open-source and you can learn out of these codes(not recommended as well).
-But most important of all you can find bugs and help us develop this engine to an awesome engine!
+This build can be used but is not recommended although i really need testers so go test it out! but i recommend to not use it in active communities yet, because of the lack of testing.

 ###Support
 I fully support every version of creativeforums as long as it's the current version if you are using a version from last year or anything then i won't support it.